-You have provided studies (listed in iv., v., vi., viii., ix., x., xi., xiii., and xiv.) that you indicate were conducted with analogue substances but not a category member.
+You have provided studies (listed in v., vi., vii., x., xi., xii., xii., xv, and xvi.) that you indicate were conducted with analogue substances but not a category member.

-Furthermore, you have provided a study listed in (i) claimed to be done with the Substance but where the identifiers of the test material (CAS No 61791-14-8) do not correspond to those of the Substance.
+In addition, you have provided studies listed in i. and ii. claimed to be conducted on the

+Substance, but the identifiers of the test material (EC No 291-276-3/CAS No 90367-28-5) do not correspond to those of the Substance.
 These identifiers also do not correspond to any of the category members.
-You have not provided a justification why the test material used to generate the source data (qualitatively and quantitatively) is consistent with the Substance.
-Therefore, ECHA considers this study also as conducted with other substance(s) than your Substance and that also this study is used to adapt this information requirement under Annex XI, section 1.5.
+In Section 1.1 of your CSR you indicate that based on the names EC No 291-276-3 correlates to the Substance.
+However, you have not provided qualitative and quantitative information on the composition to justify why the test materials used to generate the source data are consistent with the Substance.
+Therefore, ECHA considers these studies as also conducted with other substances than your Substance.